apache/cordova-docs/STYLESHEET.md

   parenthical statements (which can also be distracting).
 If you do include either, remove spaces around the dashes (punctuate fragments outside of paren's).
 (Punctuate full sentences inside of parens.)

-* Avoid too many NOTEs, as it implies too many variables that can go wrong.
-Try to clarify variations on a procedure within the text.

 ## Usage